FaintWhisper/Beatport-Genre-Scrapper/README.md

-# Get-a-song-genre-from-Beatport
+# Beatport-Genre-Scrapper

-Retrievies a song genre from the Beatport API
+**⚠️Warning: No longer maintained**

+Scrapes the Beatport website to get the genre of song.